BsoBird/filesystem-catalog-original/README.md

 # filesystem-catalog-original
 A prototype for implementing catalog management based on arbitrary file systems.

+We want to minimize the complexity of the infrastructure required to build a datalake.

 Our goals are:
 - The submission strategy should be pluggable.
 - Try to use the same set of submission logic to complete the submission actions in different file systems.